rajvipulraj401/React/React_notes/Pre notes React/README.md

 ## How to think in React??

-Always think how the final version of your project will look like and then break that down into components (components are the part that is repeated inside the project many times so that we can reuse it again and again )
+Always `think how the final version of your project will look like and then break that down into components` (components are the part that is repeated inside the project many times so that we can reuse it again and again )

 ## When do we use React JS?

-Jab aapko ek thoda bade level par APP create karna ho, jismein khoob saari cheezein ho rahi hai and khoob saara reusable component structure hai.
+Jab aapko ek thoda `bada APP` create karna ho, jismein khoob saari cheezein ho rahi hai and `khoob saara reusable component structure hai`.

 ## How we work in React??

 We make components aur ye saare components go inside one parent component.
 Aur parent component ko body mein put kar diya jaata hai.

 ## Component -
-Anything that is big and also any thing that is repeatable inside our App is a component or can be made a component.
+`Anything that is big and also any thing that is repeatable` inside our App is a component or can be made a component.
 So, a component is a function that returns JSX.

 ## JSX -
 JSX is very similar to HTML with superpowers.
 Whatever code we write in HTML inside JSX it gets converted into javascript. (using React.createElement).